olliethedev/ui-builder/README.md

 ### Layers

-- **Layers** are the fundamental units representing components, text, or pages within the UI structure.
+- **Layers** are the fundamental units representing components or pages within the UI structure.
 - They form a hierarchical tree, allowing for complex and nested UI layouts.
 - Each layer possesses properties and can contain child layers, enabling modular and scalable UI designs.